-2. Interior Alaska will be a hub for piloting innovative solutions to unique cold climate energy challenges.
+2. Interior Alaska will be a hub for piloting innovative, adaptive, resilient solutions to climate change impacts and unique cold climate energy challenges.

 "We need a shared energy vision for Interior Alaska that everyone buys into and supports."

 "We are struggling, as are many other businesses in the Interior, from the lack of qualified personnel available and interested in working for the utility."